 After compression, you can see some differences in the audio waveform.
 The highest peaks are still quite similar to the height they were before, but the lowest portions have been brought up to a higher level, making them look chunkier.

 Now it’s time for the coupe de grace in the creation of an old radio voice changer – some distortion!
 This stage adds some grit to the signal, indicating the lower-quality circuitry that you would find in a dodgy old radio.

 Go to the Effect >> Distortion option in Audacity, and select the Hard Overdrive option from the Distortion Type menu.
 Play with the Preview function a little to test out the effect of this Distortion processor, but we’ve managed to crank ours all the way up to the maximum of 100.

-Using our Mauvio app for iPad and iPhone, you can recreate a set of sounds in seconds, including an old radio sound effect.
-Just load your audio, and a few taps are all it takes to enhance, de-noise and add special effects to any sound.
+Using our Voice Changer, you can recreate a set of sounds in seconds, including an old radio sound effect.
+Just load your audio, apply character, environment and effect profiles or use our constantly-updated preset pool for quick voice manipulation.

 It also works really well as a Discord voice modulator.
 If you ever stream games, play in multiplayer lobbies or simply hang out with friends, then you'll be able to use the radio presets in Voice Changer to their maximum potential.
 Loads of titles feature radio communications, walkie-talkie chatter, etc - so further enrich your content, live!